mohamad-tohidi/texttools/README.md

 - **`temperature: float`** → Determines how creative the model should respond.
 Takes a float number from `0.0` to `2.0`.

-- **`validator: Callable (Experimental)`** → Forces TheTool to validate the output result based on your custom validator.
+- **`validator: Callable (Experimental)`** → Forces TheTool to validate the output result based on your validator function.
 Validator should return a boolean.
 If the validator fails, TheTool will retry to get another output by modifying `temperature`.
 You can also specify `max_validation_retries=<N>`.

 - **`priority: int (Experimental)`** → Task execution priority level.
 Affects processing order in queues.
 **Note:** This feature works if it's supported by the model and vLLM.